-- Discuss the various laws and regulations for the management of wetlands in your community. - Which factors have tended to block the implementation of the management and conservation of wetlands in your country?
+- Discuss the various indigenous or traditional ways of conserving wetlands in your community. - Which factors have tended to erode the indigenous wetland management and conservation strategies in your community? - What should be doe to reconcile indigenous and modern conservation strategies?